ylab-hi/ScanNeo2/README.md

 ## System requirements

-We recommend to run ScanNeo on a system with at least 64GB
+We recommend to run ScanNeo2 on a system with at least 64GB

 ## Troubleshooting